 Today in Tribe History: November 14, 1993

-Francisco Lindor, the Cleveland Indians’ first round pick in the 2011 draft and now a two-time MLB All-Star and the face of the franchise, is born in Caguas, Puerto Rico.
+Francisco Lindor, the Cleveland Indians’ first round pick in the 2011 draft and a four-time MLB All-Star, is born in Caguas, Puerto Rico.

 After working his way through the minor league system, Lindor made his Major League debut on June 14, 2015, getting a hit in two at bats in Detroit against the Tigers.
 In 99 games, he hit .313 with 22 doubles, four triples, 12 homers, 51 RBI, 12 stolen bases, and 50 runs scored.
 His strong showing gave him a second place finish in the American League Rookie of the Year voting.
 He was named the AL Rookie of the Month for the month of September, edging out teammate Cody Anderson.